humm-devadmin/hummdocs/docs/index.md

 You can choose to pay weekly or fortnightly over 2.5 or 5 months.
 Each repayment frees your balance to spend again.

-For 'Big things' **humm** can pro-approve up to $10,000 or you can apply instore for up to $30,000 depending on the retailer.
+For 'Big things' **humm** can pre-approve up to $10,000 or you can apply instore for up to $30,000 depending on the retailer.
 You can choose to repay in 6, 12, 24...all the way up to 60 months.